fmWaithaka/hw6/README.md

 This is a simple command-line program for managing a database of books.
 It allows users to add, delete, display, and save books to a text file.

+This is a basic demonstration showcasing the functionality of linked lists in C++.
+Through this demonstration, we illustrate the fundamental concepts and operations associated with linked lists, providing a simple yet informative example of their utilization in programming.

 ## Features

 - **Add a Book:** Add a new book to the database by providing ISBN, author, and title.